-Table 12-1.
+Table 15.
 Call log maximums

-Call Log Maximums Maximum Maximum number of extensions with Call Log 20 per CCU Number of log entries that can be stored for an extension.
+Call Log Maximums Maximum Maximum number of extensions with Call Log 20 per cabinet Number of log entries that can be stored for an extension.
 (After the call log fills with 10 entries, each additional entry overwrites the oldest log entry.)
 10